Still not a backrest Jayne on Emily's bike Jayne shall eat now in Alwinton, EnglandGlacier National Park 2010 Jayne is not quite ATGATT

 FOOTWEAR

 When you fly, luggage space is at a premium.
-But when you travel by motorcycle, space is even more precious - you can't pay some outrageous fee to take another bag; you have an absolutely limited amount of space, period.
+But when you travel by motorcycle, space can be even more precious - you can't pay some outrageous fee to take another bag; you have an absolutely limited amount of space, period.
 And what shoes to pack on a motorcycle trip is something I have frequently struggled with.
 I'm not sure the struggle is over.

 Which shoes to take for a motorcycle trip depends on a lot of things: